bentomas/node-async-testing/README.md

     node mySuite.js --help

 **node-async-testing** also comes with a command line script that will run all test files in a specified directory.
-A test file is one whose name begins with `test-`.
 To use the script, make sure **node-async-testing** has been installed properly and then run:

     node-async-test tests-directory